Ultimate X match: Variations

-Ultimate X4 was the first match of its kind to take place in a hexagonal ring.
-Ultimate X7 used a variation of the rules, called the Ultimate X Challenge.
+The fourth Ultimate X was the first match of its kind to take place in a hexagonal ring.
+The seventh Ultimate X used a variation of the rules, called the Ultimate X Challenge.
 The match began under standard tag team rules, yet once a decision occurred, the wrestler who lost the decision was eliminated from the match.
 The remaining three competitors then wrestling under three-way dance rules to eliminate another competitor.
 The remaining two competitors then wrestled the Ultimate X match to determine the ultimate winner.

-Ultimate X11 was the first tag team Ultimate X match.
+The eleventh match as the first tag team Ultimate X match.
 It was contested by two teams (for the NWA World Tag Team Championship) in a way similar to a Texas Tornado match with all four competitors attempting to obtain the object (one of the two title belts).
 The team of the wrestler that retrieves the belt won the match and the title.
-Ultimate X12 was the first Ultimate X Gauntlet match.
+The twelfth Ultimate X was the first Ultimate X Gauntlet match.
 It began as a ten-man Gauntlet for the Gold, with entries at timed intervals and eliminations allowed.
 Elimination occurred when a competitor went over the top rope and hit the floor.
 After all 10 participants have entered, the wrestlers still eligible in the match attempted to obtain the object (the red "X") and win the match.
-This time, the normal Ultimate X structure was replaced with the Elevation X structure.
-The Elevation X structure has been used in all matches since Ultimate X17.

-Ultimate X14 was the first six-man tag team Ultimate X match.
+The fourteenth Ultimate X was the first six-man tag team Ultimate X match.
 It was held at Final Resolution 2008, pitting Team 3D and Johnny Devine against X Division Champion Jay Lethal and The Motor City Machine Guns (Alex Shelley and Chris Sabin).
 Team 3D broke an "unwritten rule" by using the ladder to retrieve the X Division Championship.
-Ultimate X19 was the first non-televised Ultimate X match, taking place at a live event in London, England.
-Ultimate X20 was the first Ultimate X match since Ultimate X3 to take place in a four sided ring.
-Ultimate X21 was the first Ultimate X match to feature only two wrestlers and the first that could also be won via submission.

 In 2011, the pilot episode for All Wheels Wrestling (a proposed auto racing-themed promotion filmed at TNA's Impact Zone for the Speed television network) featured an Ultimate X match as its main event, retitled as The Big Air Challenge.
 In this bout, Sonjay Dutt (under the ring name Schwagg D) defeated Jay Lethal (under the ring name RPM), Daivari (under the ring name Dubai), and Aaron Aguilera (under the ring name The Human Cyclone), with 20 points being awarded to the winner as part of All Wheels Wrestling's intended team competition.
 Of the four competitors, only Aguilera never worked for TNA or competed in an official Ultimate X match.
 The Big Air Challenge is not recognized as a canon Ultimate X match by Impact Wrestling.